-Additionally, the COVID-19 measure providing for a reduced duty rate of 1.5% on the first EUR400,000 of immovable property transferred inter vivos will apply until the end of 2021 (formerly by the end of March 2021).
-Eligibility is subject to the filing of the notice of promise of sale and the notice of the final transfer with the Revenue by 1 April 2021 and 28 February 2022 respectively.
+The temporary COVID-19 measure providing for a reduced tax and duty rate of 5% and 1.5% respectively on the first EUR400,000 of immovable property transferred inter vivos has been extended by four months, until the end of July 2021 (formerly March 2021).
+Such extension is effective pursuant to the publication of Legal Notices 129 and 130 of 2021.
+Where a promise of sale or promise of transfer is entered into by the said July date, the schemes apply provided that the final transfer is made by 31 January 2022 (formerly 31 December 2021).

 Hereunder is a summary of each scheme.